 1973 Ford Falcon XB GT Coupe

 This list wouldn’t be complete without mentioning the Falcon XB GT.
-For anyone that’s seen Mad Max, the “Pursuit Special” 351 cu with 5.8 litre V8 engine is the ultimate Aussie muscle car.
+For anyone that’s seen Mad Max, the “Pursuit Special” 351 cu with a 5.8-litre V8 engine is the ultimate Aussie muscle car.
 Alan Moffat won the ’74 Sandown 250 and the ’76 Australian Touring Car Championship driving an XB Falcon GT Hardtop, as well as the 1977 Australian Touring Car Championship driving an XB GT Hardtop and an XC Falcon GS Hardtop.

 1969 Holden HT Monaro GTS 350

 The HT GTS 350 was released in 1969 and is a revamped version of the HK.
 Both these muscle cars are from the Monaro line which was Holden’s main car for racing.
-The GTS 350 had a V8 5.7 L Chevrolet engine with 300bhp,though this also marked the 5.0 litre Chevrolet V8 being phased out and replaced with the locally made Holden V8 engine, the 4.2 litre 253 and the 5.0 litre 308.
+The GTS 350 had a V8 5.7 L Chevrolet engine with 300bhp, though this also marked the 5.0 litre Chevrolet V8 being phased out and replaced with the locally made Holden V8 engine, the 4.2 litre 253 and the 5.0 litre 308.
 The automatic version had 5.7 L and two-speed power glide transmission.
 The engine has always been listed as one of the best V8 engines ever made.
-In 1972 a touring class for this model was released but it was not eligible to race due to the “supercar scare” where many became wary about the safety of these powerful muscle cars used in racing that were also available to the general public.
+In 1972 a touring class for this model was released but it was not eligible to race due to the “supercar scare” where many became wary about the safety of these powerful muscle cars used in racing that was also available to the general public.

 1972 Holden LJ Torana GTR XU-1